stevana/quickcheck-state-machine/README.md

 multiple times for the same test case expecting that the scheduling of events varies between runs.
 One can further increase entropy by introducing random `threadDelay`s in the semantic function.

+#### Why is a parallel property failing?

+Unless in presence of more severe bugs, parallel properties can fail because of mainly two reasons: a race condition is happening or a logic bug is present in the code.
+Taking advantage of the fact that we are repeating multiple times each sequence of commands, we can have some insight on which one of those cases seems to be the cause.

+The parallel counterexample will show one of the following messages:

+- `However, some repetitions of this sequence of commands passed.
+Maybe there is a race condition?`: In this case as some parallel executions of a given sequence of commands have passed, it seems that the test outcome is being affected by a race condition or a non-deterministic error.
+This message is accurate in the sense that a logic bug will not result in some repetitions succeeding.
+- `And all repetitions of this sequence of commands failed.
+Maybe there is a logic bug?
+Try with more repetitions to be sure that it happens consistently`:
+  In this case, one of two things can happen.
+Either there is a logic bug that is triggered always (which is what the message suggest) or we were just super unlucky (or super lucky, as we found an error) in this run and a race condition manifested in all runs.
+In order to rule out this last case, one can run the tests with more repetitions, which if the problem is that there is indeed a race condition, should result in the other message being printed instead.

 #### SUT initialization